What is Reverse Osmosis?

 He'll come to your home and conduct a water test to determine your specific needs, then determine the most efficient solution to get clean, better-tasting water to flow out of your tap.

 After your local expert diagnoses your water problems, he will explore rental or purchase options with you.
 A technician arrives to install your system within the week.

 When it comes time to change your filter (annually), you'll receive a post card in the mail to schedule an appointment with your local Culligan dealership.

-Don’t take a chance on the tap water from your kitchen sink.
-Call your local Culligan Man to set up a home water test today.
+Don't take a chance on the tap water from your kitchen sink.
+Call your local Culligan Water expert to set up a home water test today.